fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 <!-- Kirjaston ansiosta kutsua _next(exception)_ ei siis enää tarvita, kirjasto hoitaa asian konepellin alla, eli jos <i>async</i>-funktiona määritellyn routen sisällä syntyy poikkeus, siirtyy suoritus automaattisesti virheenkäsittelijämiddlewareen. -->
 Because of the library, we do not need the _next(exception)_ call anymore.
 The library handles everything under the hood.
-If an exception occurs in a <i>async</i> route, the execution is automatically passed to the error handling middleware.
+If an exception occurs in an <i>async</i> route, the execution is automatically passed to the error handling middleware.

 <!-- Muut routet yksinkertaistuvat seuraavasti: -->
 The other routes become: